 “Just living is not enough, one must have sunshine, freedom, and a little flower.” – Hans Christian Andersen

 Nature walks are great opportunities to help toddlers develop language skills and preschoolers to work on kindergarten readiness skills.
+So let’s go out and do a nature walk activity for preschoolers!

 Things you can do on a nature walk with kids